This Kitchen Reno Trick Is Basically Money Back in Your Pocket

 Add Texture to the Walls

 The only real downside to a shorter backsplash is less coverage.
 After all, this feature’s main job is to protect the drywall from moisture.
 That’s where paint finish comes in.
-To make up for the small Carrara marble backsplash in this kitchen, Ingredients LDN used Venetian plaster to cover the space above the countertops.
+In this kitchen, Ingredients LDN used Venetian plaster above the Carrara marble trim.
 The treatment adds a richness to the room, but, more important, it’s waterproof and easy to wipe down.
 And like all of these ideas, it costs way less than adding miles of tile.